Semigroup models for biochemical reaction networks: The CRS Formalism

-Classically, the set of rate constants together with the stoichiometry of each $r \in R$ would lead to a system of coupled ordinary differential equations for the time evolution for the concentration of each chemical $x \in X$ resulting from the law of mass action.
-However, the CRS formalism does not utilize this detailed kinetic information, but instead emphasizes the catalytic function of the chemicals in $X$.
+Classically, a set of rate constants together with the stoichiometry of each $r \in R$ would lead to a system of coupled ordinary differential equations for the time evolution for the concentration of each chemical $x \in X$ given by a kinetic model such as mass action kinetics.
+However, the CRS formalism does not utilize this detailed kinetic information but instead emphasizes the catalytic function of the chemicals in $X$.
+Moreover, a food set $F \subset X$ is specified.
+This set is to be thought of as the set of externally supplied chemicals, which are always readily available to the system.
+The abbreviation

-\begin{defn} A {\it chemical reaction system} (CRS) is a triple $(X,R,C)$, where $X$ is a finite discrete set of chemicals, $R$ is the finite set of reactions $r:X \rightarrow \mathbb{Z}$ and $C \subset X \times R$ is a set of reactions catalyzed by chemicals of $X$.
-For any pair $(x,r) \in C$, the reaction $r$ is said to be catalyzed by $x$. \end{defn}
+for the set of all non-food chemicals will be used.
+Often, a subset of $X_F$ will be denoted by $X'_F$, which implicitly carries the information of the corresponding subset $X' = X'_F \cup F$ of $X$.

-\begin{defn} A {\it subnetwork} $(X',R|_{X'},C|_{X'})$ of a CRS $(X,R,C)$ is given by the subset $X' \subset X$ with the maximal possible sets of reactions and catalyzed reactions:
+\begin{defn} A {\it catalytic reaction system} (CRS) is a tuple $(X,R,C,F)$ where $X$ is a finite set of chemicals, $R$ is a finite set of reactions, $C \subset X \times R$ is the catalysis data, and $F \subset X$ is the constantly present food set.
+For a pair $(x,r) \in C$, the reaction $r$ is said to be catalyzed by $x$.
+The food set is required to satisfy the following closure property: \begin{enumerate} [label=(C),leftmargin=1cm] \item All reactions $r \in R$ with a catalyst in $F$ must involve reactants outside of $F$, i.e. they must satisfy $\text{dom}(r) \cap X_F \neq \emptyset$. \end{enumerate} If $X=F$, the CRS is said to be {\it trivial}. \end{defn}